Help for candidates just starting their campaign.

 See the PDC's online calendar for report due dates and all other important dates candidates should know.

 Most candidates will file reports only with the PDC.
-King and Pierce counties and the City of Seattle have enacted local filing requirements.
-Other county and municipal office candidates should check with the auditor or city clerk to determine if there is a local filing requirement.
+The City of Seattle has enacted local filing requirements.
+Check the Seattle Ethics and Elections Commission website.
+Other county and municipal office candidates should check with their county auditor or city clerk to determine if there is a local filing requirement.